Artificial Intelligence for Robotics Curriculum

 -

-Intelligent cameras for traffic, workplaces, and schools
+Intelligent cameras for robots

 -